Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/groups_and_parenting.rst

    "EmptyA" has been scaled resulting in the Monkey also being scaled and moved to the left.

-If you select only the Monkey object by :kbd:`Rmb` click and then :kbd:`Shift-RMB` click "EmptyB" object and press :kbd:`Ctrl-P` and select *Object* from the *Set Parent To* popup dialog box.
+If you select only the Monkey object by :kbd:`RMB` click and then :kbd:`Shift-RMB` click "EmptyB" object and press :kbd:`Ctrl-P` and select *Object* from the *Set Parent To* popup dialog box.
 This will result in "EmptyB" object being the *Parent Object* of the Monkey object.